You’re not alone if you’re wondering how to break into the film industry.

 When I first started, I did what you’re doing.

 Then I gave my screenplay to friends of friends of friends who knew (or at least claimed to) know someone in the film industry.

 How to Break Into The Film Industry

 That was pretty much the end of it.
 And as I type these words, I cringe at the experience.
 I sincerely dislike asking permission.

 I guarantee you will probably not like what I’m about to share… Because this secret is only for the most serious filmmakers.
 Are you ready?

 From there, you must quit relying on someone else to do the heavy lifting for your career.
 Instead, you need to become your own production company.

 Leverage The Resources You Have

-Start off by answering this question:
+Start by answering this question:

-For other filmmakers, answering this question means that you’ll have to put your twenty-million dollar blockbuster script in a drawer and make that low budget horror movie you’ve been thinking about.
+For other filmmakers, answering this question means you’ll have to put your twenty-million dollar blockbuster script in a drawer and make that low-budget horror movie you’ve been thinking about.

-And ironically (and I don’t fully understand why the universe works this way) – As soon as you stop focusing on how to break into the film industry, and you start doing the work, you will start breaking into the film industry.
+And ironically (and I don’t fully understand why the universe works this way), as soon as you stop focusing on how to break into the film industry and start doing the work, you will begin breaking into the film industry.